 In the aftermath of the development of agriculture, polities and kingdoms gradually arose throughout the region.
 Eventually, a uniform culture appeared around 1500-1400 BCE, now known as the Olmec civilization.

-There are virtually no records of the Olmecs so what is known about them is only through archeological records.
+There are virtually no records of the Olmecs so what is known about them is only through archaeological evidence.
 Historians are not even sure what the Olmecs called themselves.

 “Olmec” is the Nahuatl (Aztec language) word for “rubber people.”
 They were named for their remarkable ability to produce rubber thousands of years before the process of vulcanization was developed.

-The Olmec civilization was centered around three main sites: San Lorenzo, La Venta, and Tres Zapotes, though most people lived in small villages.
+The Olmec civilization revolved around three main sites: San Lorenzo, La Venta, and Tres Zapotes, though most people lived in small villages.

 Perhaps the most well-known aspect of the Olmec was their stunning artwork.
 Intricate and complex statues made from jade and stone littered their main cultural centers as well as surrounding sites.
 The colossal Olmec heads made from basalt are a lasting legacy of the intricate detail with which Olmec sculptures worked.

-Not much is known about the collapse of the Olmec civilization.
+Historians do not know much about the collapse of the Olmec civilization.
 What is known is that it likely occurred in waves as sites were gradually abandoned.
 Climate change may have been a factor, as well as internal strife.

 Many theories abound, but the region would be sparsely populated for many centuries following the Olmec decline.
 Regardless, the Olmec culture would go on to influence many aspects of future Mesoamerican civilization.